bilgivecesaret/Automatic-Course-Planner/README.md

 ### 2. Install and set up the environment

 We recommend using VS Code to install and run the application.
 This application was made using Vue.js.
 To install Vue.js, visit https://vuejs.org/guide/quick-start.html.
 Install json-server to access files on the local server.
 To install json-server, follow the steps at https://www.npmjs.com/package/json-server.
-The data on the local server is in the directory named "public".
 Perform the json-server installation command in this directory.
 Install axios for data transfers.
 You can access the installation command at https://axios-http.com/docs/intro.

 ### 3. Start the app

-Run `npm dev run` to start the app.
+Run `npm dev run` into terminal to start the app.
+Run `npx json-server db.json` into terminal to start the db.json.

 **You can now view the app at http://localhost:5173**